Adamh1990/web-sprint-challenge-applied-javascript/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. What is the DOM?
+    The DOM provides the structure of documents as well as the way it's accessed/manipulated
 2. What is an event?
 3. What is an event listener?
 4. Why would we convert a NodeList into an Array?